-Dr. Andrea Broderick is an Assistant Professor at the Department of International and European Law at Maastricht University, having previously been a Marie Curie Research Fellow and a lecturer there.
+Dr. Andrea Broderick is an Assistant Professor in International and European Law at Maastricht University, having previously been a Marie Curie Research Fellow and a lecturer there.
 Andrea holds a Ph.D. in international and comparative disability equality law from Maastricht University.
 Her Ph.D. thesis was nominated for the Max van der Stoel Human Rights Award 2016.
 She received the Edmond Hustinx Prize for Science 2018.

 Andrea also holds a BA International (law and French), awarded (with First Class Honours, outstanding performance) jointly by the National University of Ireland, Galway (NUIG) and the University of Poitiers, France.
 In addition, she graduated with an LL.B.
 (Bachelor of Laws) and an LL.M. in International and Comparative Disability Law and Policy, with First Class Honours (2nd in class), from NUIG.
 Andrea is also a qualified solicitor, having graduated at the Law Society of Ireland.
 Furthermore, she holds a University Teaching Qualification (Basis Kwalificatie Onderwijs, BKO).